 We didn’t really know what to expect apart from the fact it was advertised as being

 “A world of adventure & discovery at the heart of the national forest.”

-When we arrived we were given a map and were blown away by the number of attractions and headed straight for the far side in order to work our way back for lunch and then hit the other side.
-The boys were immediately in their element being able to run off and explore, hid in bushes, smell flowers and let of steam, but it only got better from here on in.
-It didn’t take long for the boys to discover the activity train and although it is for 13 years and older and mine are 2 and 5 it didn’t stop them from having a go on some of the obstacles with a little (or a lot) of help from us.
+When we arrived we were given a map and were blown away by the number of attractions and headed straight for the far side in order to work our way back to the middle for lunch and then hit the other side in the afternoon.
+The boys were immediately in their element being able to run off and explore, hide in bushes, smell flowers and let of steam and it only got better from here on in.
+It didn’t take long for the boys to discover the activity trail and although it is for 13 years and older and mine are 2 and 5 it didn’t stop them from having a go on some of the obstacles with a little (or a lot) of help from us.

 After exploring one side of the park we stopped for our picnic, another added bonus to this beautiful place was that they had no issues with people bringing in their own food and even offered plenty of picnic tables around the lake.

 After lunch we headed to the other side of the discovery centre and explored a maze, enjoyed story time and caught a train even further into the forest.
 The train ride itself was a lovely little adventure as both my boys love trains.

 Once we jumped off at the other side we found ourselves outside a huge park with loads to do for all ages from climbing frames to a zipwire, which if you have a child that loves Go Ape they will love this.
 Again both boys had so much fun here it was hard to convince them to leave and explore elsewhere.
 But explore we did and we found some goblin wobbly bridges, some dens made from branches, areas for climbing and then stumbled across a clown/puppet show.